Blues Saraceno

 Blues Saraceno (born October 17, 1971) is an American rock guitarist, composer and music producer, currently residing in Los Angeles, California.
 He was discovered by Guitar for the Practicing Musician magazine at the age of 16, which assisted him in releasing instrumental recordings on an independent basis.

 Saraceno's high profile as a gifted guitar virtuoso and musician opened the doors to an early career as a first-call guitar sideman and session musician.
-Saraceno is most often recognized from his time playing with Jack Bruce and Ginger Baker (Cream) as well as his brief tenure with the rock band Poison.
+He is most often recognized for his time playing with Jack Bruce and Ginger Baker (Cream) as well as his brief tenure with the rock band Poison.
 Saraceno's early success in the music industry would eventually blossom into a career in producing and composing for television and film.

 Early life and career

 Blues Saraceno was born to musician parents, who introduced him at an early age to several musical instruments.
 He started to play guitar at the age of nine.
 When he was thirteen, he broke his elbow when he fell from a go-kart and asked the doctor to position the cast in a way that allowed him to remove it from his sling to practice guitar during his recovery.
 When he was nineteen, Saraceno moved to Los Angeles to seek a career in music.